Kokrajhar district: Demographics

 According to the 2011 census Kokrajhar district has a population of 887,142, roughly equal to the nation of Fiji.
 This gives it a ranking of 467th in India (out of a total of 640).
 The district has a population density of 280 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 5.19%.
 Kokrajhar has a sex ratio of 958 females for every 1000 males, and a literacy rate of 66.63%.
+6.19% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 3.33% and 31.41% of the population respectively.

 The district is multi-ethnic, with no majority ethnic group but Bodo people form a plurality.
 Kokrajhar is known as a global center of Bodo culture and language and serves as the capital of Bodoland Territorial Council.
 Most of the indigenous communities of Kokrajhar are Hindu, with a small Christian minority and few Muslim Minority belongs to Jharua (Koch Muslim), Goria and Deshi Community.
 Almost all of the Bengalis are Muslim, while more than 90% of the Santhals are Christian.

 Religion

+Followers of Bathouism are counted under Hindus, no government data provides their exact number.

 Languages

-According to the 2011 census, 28.39% of the population spoke Boro, 23.78% Assamese, 17.78% Bengali, 11.9% Santali, 7.62% Rajbongshi, 2.58% Rabha, 1.76% Hindi, 1.65% Nepali, 1.42% Kurukh and 1.21% Garo as their first language.
+According to the 2011 census, 28.39% of the population spoke Boro, 19.92% Assamese, 17.78% Bengali, 11.90% Santali, 7.62% Rajbongshi, 2.58% Rabha, 1.76% Hindi, 1.65% Nepali, 1.42% Kurukh and 1.21% Garo as their first language.
+3.86% of the population recorded their language as 'Others' under Assamese.